-In the US, we have had a partnership with the Clear Creek Watershed Foundation (CCWF) since 1997, being one of the founding members since the watershed feeds our iconic Golden, Colorado brewery.
+We are a founding member of the Clear Creek Watershed Foundation (CCWF), which feeds our iconic Golden, Colo. brewery, and have had a partnership with them since 1997.
 The mission of the CCWF is to promote sustainable natural resource management throughout the entire watershed and serve as a model for the arid mountain west.

 When the Clear Creek Watershed improvement efforts began in earnest in the early 1990s, we realized that Coors has always been a good watershed neighbor through its responsible operations, generous financial and in-kind support, and ongoing concern for the overall health of the watershed.
 Molson Coors does not do this just to protect their assets, they are truly a basic ingredient for watershed sustainability.

 - Ed Rapp, P. E., Clear Creek Watershed Foundation President

 Molson Coors UK has extended its relationship with local charity partner, the Canal and River Trust (CRT), for 2014 by adopting a section of the Trent & Mersey Canal.
 The decision to build on the relationship comes following positive employee and community feedback on work done through the partnership to date.

 Before & After: Employees team clear canal access ways in Burton on Trent